Last updated: March 15, 2026

 Regardless of which provider you choose, key management remains critical:

-Password Strength: Use lengthy, unique passwords with a password manager.
-Zero-knowledge only protects if your key is strong.
+Use lengthy, unique passwords with a password manager. zero-knowledge only protects if your key is strong.

-Key Rotation: For sensitive deployments, implement regular key rotation.
-This limits exposure if a key is compromised.
+For sensitive deployments, implement regular key rotation to limit exposure if a key is compromised.

 Choosing the Right Solution